pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/google_cloud_platform.md

     That simply means that Kubernetes tried to bring up those containers before other components were ready, so it restarted them.

-- Finally, make sure [`pachtl` talks with your cluster](#7-have-pachctl-and-your-cluster-communicat
+- Finally, make sure that [`pachctl` talks with your cluster](#7-have-pachctl-and-your-cluster-communicate)

 ## 7. Have 'pachctl' and your Cluster Communicate
-Finally, assuming your `pachd` is running as shown above, make sure that `pachctl` can talk to the cluster.
+Assuming your `pachd` is running as shown above, make sure that `pachctl` can talk to the cluster.

 If you are exposing your cluster publicly:

   1. Retrieve the external IP address of your TCP load balancer or your domain name:
     ```shell
     kubectl get services | grep pachd-lb | awk '{print $4}'